 - 1 Tsp.
 Salt or to taste

 - Wash Yellow Peas and soak the peas with salt overnight.

 - Wash Mutton Keema or Minced Mutton under running water.

-- Marinade it with little Cumin Powder, Red Chili Powder, Salt, Sugar and half Tsp.
+- Marinade it with a little Cumin Powder, Red Chili Powder, Salt, Sugar, and half Tsp.
 Mustard Oil for an hour.

 - Pressure Cook soaked Yellow Peas with ½ Tsp. salt and ½ Tsp.
 Turmeric Powder and 4 cups of water in medium flame with the vent weight on.

 - Switch the flame off after three whistles coming from the cooker and open the cooker when the pressure drops completely.

 - Separate the water from the boiled peas and keep it aside for adding if required to adjust the consistency of Ghughni.